 1. Market Creation

-Any user can draft a market, such as “Will [event] occur by [date]?”
-Creators specify outcomes (commonly Yes/No) and set clear resolution criteria so traders understand how results will be determined.
-Others then place positions based on their view, research, or the latest news.
+Any user can propose a market, for example: “Will [event] occur by [date]?”
+Creators define the outcomes (often Yes/No) and provide resolution standards so traders can understand what will be counted as success or failure.
+After that, other participants take positions based on their research, assumptions, or new information.

 2. Pricing and Odds